 As a student in this course, you will draw upon the multidisciplinary nature of emergency and disaster management to explore current and emerging trends in national and international approaches, as well as the key concepts and perspectives that underpin contemporary emergency and disaster management practice.

 This course initially introduces you to the fundamental concepts and frameworks that underpin the effective management of emergencies and disasters and helps you develop a comprehensive understanding of the nature of hazards and disasters.
 You will be introduced to the key stakeholders involved with emergency and disaster management, explore the historical and contemporary principles, policies, and legal frameworks guiding the field of practice.
 The unit will explore local and global concepts of emergency and disaster management and the models, systems and processes required to effectively mitigate, prepare, respond and recover from various disasters.

 This course draws on expertise from various disciplines in the university, such as occupational health and safety and public health, to ensure a holistic approach to emergency and disaster management.
 You will gain skills in leadership, crisis communication, risk management and strategic operations, which you will need to meet and fulfil the requirements of employment in a disaster and emergency role.

-This emergency and disaster management qualification is relevant to various multidisciplinary settings, including emergency service and response agencies, public safety, humanitarian aid, governmental and non-governmental organisations, nationally and internationally.
+Benefit from a emergency and disaster management qualification relevant to various multidisciplinary settings, including emergency service and response agencies, public safety, humanitarian aid, governmental and non-governmental organisations, nationally and internationally.

 To be eligible for entry into this course, applicants must hold:

-- A completed Australian Qualifications Framework (AQF) equivalent Bachelor degree, in any discipline, or higher equivalent qualification.
+- A completed Australian Qualifications Framework (AQF) equivalent Bachelor degree, in any discipline, or higher equivalent qualification; or

 English Language Proficiency Requirements: